melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

 ## Loop normalization in the ableC-Halide extension
 The ableC-Halide extension is a sophisticated extension to ableC for specifying optimizing transformations on nested `for`-loops, inspired by the Halide C++ embedded domain-specific language.
 Before loops can be transformed they must have the correct form; this normalization process is accomplished by strategy attributes.
+This extension is discussed in Section 5.3 of the paper with a portion of the implementation shown in Figure 15 of Appendix B.3.

 Change into the `examples/ableC-halide/` directory:
 ```